 And if destroying Moira's life-long dream still isn't enough for you, you can completely ruin her life by nuking Megaton.
 She'll survive but become a Ghoul, and you can tell her in the most dickish way possible, which practically sends the poor woman over the Despair Event Horizon.

 In Fallout: New Vegas, a child will ask you to look for their lost teddy bear, Mr. Cuddles.
 You can find the toy, sell it to a trader for a few caps, and then go back to the child and tell them that Mr. Cuddles is dead.
 Evil in its most basic form.

 For more teddy bear fun times, there's a child slave at the Legion encampment who also asks for help getting her bear back.
 You can tear Sergeant Teddy in half in front of her.

 Oh, that's just the tip of the iceberg.
-You can sell one of your companions into slavery, kill a man and cook him into a meal before feeding his remains to his former colleagues, crucify a man, reprogram HELIOS One resulting in the slaughter of everyone there, blow up the Brotherhood of Steel bunker before Veronica's eyes, and much more.
+You can kill a man and cook him into a meal before feeding his remains to his former colleagues, crucify a man, reprogram HELIOS One resulting in the slaughter of everyone there, blow up the Brotherhood of Steel bunker before Veronica's eyes, and much more.